Cosmetic Surgery for Older Patients

 There are a few newer procedures that our New York cosmetic surgery patients find appealing.
 One is fat transfer to the face, which can plump up areas that tend to grow sunken and look hollow with age.
 The cheeks and tear troughs are leading targets.
 The ASAPS reports that nearly 70% of these less-invasive procedures are performed on people 51 and older.

-Another group of middle-aged patients who seek our help are looking for breast implant removal.
+Another group of middle-aged patients who seek our help is looking for breast implant removal.
 Some need to swap their implants for newer models, but many find they just don’t want to have implants any longer.
-Some note that society has gravitated toward a more natural look, and large breasts don’t always look great on older women, especially when the skin has started to stretch.
+Some note that society has gravitated toward a more natural look and large breasts don’t always look great on older women, especially when the skin has started to stretch.

 A Few Surprises